curl/curl/docs/HYPER.md

 ## build curl with hyper

-Since March 3 2022, hyper needs the nightly rustc to build, which you may need to install first with:

-     % rustup toolchain install nightly

-Then build hyper and enable its C API like this:
+Using Rust 1.64.0 or later, build hyper and enable its C API like this:

      % git clone https://github.com/hyperium/hyper
      % cd hyper
-     % RUSTFLAGS="--cfg hyper_unstable_ffi" cargo +nightly rustc --features client,http1,http2,ffi -Z unstable-options --crate-type cdylib
+     % RUSTFLAGS="--cfg hyper_unstable_ffi" cargo rustc --features client,http1,http2,ffi --crate-type cdylib

 Also, `--release` can be added for a release (optimized) build.